MisterJames/misterjames/blog/source/_posts/AllReady-Moving-to-the-Next-Level.md

 Okay, community, you've responded to the call.
 Now it's time to take this to the next level.
 <!-- more -->
-AllReady is a production application.
+AllReady is a production-ready application.
 We have real-world tenure and work with national level organizations to help organize volunteers.
-Through our software, we help communities to best use their limited and valuable resources to prepare for disasters.
+Through our software, we can empower communities to best use their limited and valuable resources to prepare for disasters.

-> Preparedness is not the glamorous work.
-It doesn't make headlines and front pages like firefighters running out of burning buildings with the family cat.
-The whole point of preparedness is to avoid the front page altogether.  - Tony Surma, Co-Founder and Vice President of HTBox
+> Heroes are found amongst those who respond to disasters and those who help us prepare for them.
+However, preparedness efforts often go unreported.
+AllReady brings visibility and participation to the preparedness campaigns of the humanitarian organizations who work every day to reduce and ideally remove the impact of disasters big and small. - Tony Surma, Co-Founder and Vice President of HTBox

 ## Community Jumping In